Raak Opal Glass Pendant Lamp

 Manufacturer: Raak, Amsterdam, The Netherlands.

-Other versions: The glass was also used for a table lamp, wall lamp and chandelier.
+Other versions: The glass of this Raak opal glass pendant lamp was also used for a table lamp, wall lamp and chandelier.

 Incamiciato: overlay lattimo glass (= milky looking glass) with a layer of transparent coloured glass.